StackVista/stackstate-docs/use/stackstate-ui/filters.md

 ## Overview

-The **View Filters** panel on the left of the StackState UI can be used to filter the components \(topology\), events and traces displayed in each perspective.
+The **View Filters** panel on the left of the StackState UI contains filters to refine the components \(topology\), events and traces displayed in each perspective.
 Applied filters can be [saved as a view](filters.md#save-filters-as-a-view) to open directly in the future.

 ![View filters](/.gitbook/assets/v51_view_filters_button.png)

 ## Filter Topology

-Topology filters can be used to select a sub-set of topology components to be shown in any one of the available perspectives.
+Use topology filters to select a sub-set of topology components to be shown in any one of the available perspectives.
 You can browse your topology using basic filters or build an advanced topology filter that zooms in on a specific area of your topology using the StackState in-built query language \(STQL\).
 Read more about:

 * [Basic topology filters](filters.md#basic-topology-filters)
 * [Advanced topology filters](filters.md#advanced-topology-filters)